FoxyTheOne/TMS_Lesson_6_HW/README.md

 # TMS_Lesson_6_HW
-It is a repository for homework №6 - practicing exceptions
+It is a repository for homework №6 - practicing exceptions.
+Created by Alina Piatrova